 If you’re not vegan or dairy free, you can use cow’s milk.

 If you’re allergic to peanuts, you can use almond butter (or another nut butter.)
-That said, if you have a nut allergy, maybe skip these and check out my Strawberry Overnight Oats instead.
+That said, if you have a nut allergy, skip these and check out my Strawberry Overnight Oats or Peach Overnight Oats instead.

 If the cashew milk/peanut butter/vanilla/maple syrup mixture isn’t sweet enough, add a bit more maple.
 (Just use it sparingly because you don’t want to over sweeten!)